3AK: 1990s

-In 1990 the station was sold to businessman Peter Corso who sacked most of its workforce in preparation to relaunch 3AK as Australia's first commercial Italian-language radio station.
+In 1990 the station was sold to Italian businessman Peter Corso who sacked most of its workforce in preparation to relaunch 3AK as Australia's first commercial Italian-language radio station.
 There was a brief transition period whilst Corso was preparing his Italian format during which Beautiful Music was played continuously without any advertisements, studio announcements, news broadcasts, etc., but interspersed with recorded announcements about the starting dates for the Italian broadcasts.
 Nevertheless, the station was not able to get out of its obligations to broadcast the football and, so, at 12 noon on Saturdays football was still broadcast, both during this transition period and for the rest of the season.

-Only two former 3AK employees, Technician Ralph Knight and Producer Warren Koglin were to be re-hired by the new owner.
+Only two former 3AK employees, technician Ralph Knight and producer Warren Koglin were to be rehired by the new owner.
 3AK continued to broadcast from within the GTV9 complex for about 12 months, before moving to new studios at West Melbourne.

 At one stage, Corso contemplated moving away from the unsuccessful Italian format and was in talks with Bert Newton and his partner to sub-lease the station and provide an old-fashioned personality format.
 The Australian Broadcasting Tribunal knocked back the application, firstly on the grounds that it could not allow the leasing of stations, and secondly because of questions raised as to the suitability of Newton's partner.
 The former reason is interesting in the light of 3AK/SEN's present situation.

 The Italian format continued until 1994 when Corso sold the station to Southern Cross Broadcasting who took the station back to easy-listening music.

 Corso was keen to sell 3AK because he had just obtained one of the first of the new narrowcast licences then being offered by the Australian Broadcasting Tribunal.
 Therefore, 3AK's Italian programming was transferred to the new narrow-cast station, 3BM, which transmitted from 1116 KC (ironically a wavelength that was later to be used by 3AK itself).

-By 1996, Southern Cross had found itself owning 4 radio stations in Melbourne; 3AW, 3AK, 3EE, 3MP; whereas the legal limit is two stations in a single market.
-They sold 3AK to a Christian organisation, Fusion Media, who switched the format to a mixture of talk-back and magazine programs and easy listening music.
-The station was moved to studios in St. Kilda Road that had originally been built for 3EE (later Magic 693/Magic 1278); later moving again to Swan Street Richmond.
+By 1996, Southern Cross had found itself owning four radio stations in Melbourne; 3AW, 3AK, 3EE, 3MP; whereas the legal limit was two stations in a single market.
+3AK was sold to a Christian organisation, Fusion Media, who switched the format to a mixture of talk-back and magazine programs and easy listening music.
+The station was moved to studios on St Kilda Road that had originally been built for 3EE.
+It later moved again to Swan Street, Richmond.

 Final years

 After more years of low ratings and financial troubles, 3AK was sold again, to a small media and data company Data and Commerce Limited (DCL).
-In 2001, DCL transferred 3AK from 1503 kHz to 1116 kHz and relaunched 3AK once again as a talk back station in direct competition to top rating stations 3AW and 774 ABC Melbourne.
+In 2001, DCL transferred 3AK from 1503 kHz to 1116 kHz and relaunched 3AK once again as a talk back station in direct competition to top rating stations 3AW and ABC Radio Melbourne.

 Controversial radio broadcaster Derryn Hinch took over 3AK's morning time-slot after twelve months as evening presenter at 3AW.
-The former Premier of Victoria Jeff Kennett was also a presenter.
+A former Premier of Victoria, Jeff Kennett, was also a presenter.